Faculty Clusters

 Shamari Reid, Assistant Professor, Department of Teaching and Learning, Steinhardt School of Culture, Education, and Human Development

-Health and Scientific Literacy, Openness, and Equity
+Health & Scientific Literacy, Openness, & Equity

 This cluster lies at the Intersection of information science, health and scientific literacy, and social justice.
 COVID-19’s disproportionate effect on BIPOC communities has amplified attention to inequities caused by structural racism in health care.
 The last eighteen months have also highlighted the rampant spread of health misinformation and the need for access to sound health and scientific information and expanded health and scientific information literacy.
 The three positions in this cluster will focus on equity within scientific information culture writ large, and support NYU research and curricular needs in the basic and health sciences, with an emphasis on equity, information literacy, and open scholarship.
 Two of the positions sit in the Libraries’ Health Sciences department and focus specifically on health equity and health information literacy, while the third position sits in the Libraries Science department, focusing on scientific literacy and open scholarship and bridging basic and health sciences disciplines.
 All three positions address an increased demand for health and science expertise at NYU that specifically engages with profound disparities around health and scientific literacy, access to information, and the politics of information.These positions will assist researchers with projects ranging from evidence syntheses to community science, and will support learners pursuing careers in research (whether in academia or industry) as well as professional practice.